ceramicnetwork/.github/OVERVIEW.md

 ## Abstract
 Ceramic aims to provide a new framework for managing any type of information on the internet.
-In doing so, Ceramic

-The *Ceramic Protocol* is a specification for creating and interacting with smart documents.
-Smart documents provide developers with a public and permissionless way of managing individual units of dynamic content in a way that hasn't been possble before.
+*Smart Documents* is a specification for creating and interacting with smart documents.
+Smart documents provide developers with a decentralized way of managing individual units of dynamic content in a way that hasn't been possble before.
+Smart documents allow content to be programmed, strictly ordered, etc. In a way, smart documents allow for programmable content in the same way that smart contracts allowed for programmable for money.

-The *Ceramic Network* is a decentralized, peer-to-peer network of nodes that collectively manage documents.
-Ceramic's public infrastructure provides a verifiable, censorship-resistant source of truth for important information.
+The *Ceramic Network* is a decentralized, peer-to-peer network for storing and managing smart documents.
+Ceramic's public, permissionless infrastructure provides a verifiable, censorship-resistant source of truth for important information.
+All documents managed on the network are publicly discoverable and openly available for anyone else to consume, encouraging collaboration and unlocking composabilty of content.

+Together, smart documents and the Ceramic network provide a complete decentralized content management platform that can be used to implement use cases such as [decentralized identity management](#identity-management), [shared schemas](#schemas), [social media content](#social-media-content), [data storage](#data-storage), [websites & CMS](#websites-cms), and more.
+Jump to [use cases](#use-cases).

 ## Motivation